AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 <!-- FILES -->
 ## Documentation, Data & Support Files

-The complete workshop, with all the necessary files can be found [here][Creating-a-modern-data-lakehouse-zip].
+The complete workshop, with all the necessary files can be found in a zip file [here][Creating-a-modern-data-lakehouse-zip].

 Download and unzip the file on your local computer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>